20+ best step by step easy watercolor flowers tutorials & videos on how to paint roses, peonies, hydrangeas, sunflowers, lavender bouquets, & more!

 One of the challenges for beginners when learning watercolor is the fear of using dark colors.

 This watercolor anemone is a beautiful example of how to use dark colors and light washes to create contrasts in a painting.
+The large flower petals are painted with wet paint and the stamens are painted with dark color dots.

 Loose floral watercolor tutorial